griphiam/markphilpot_com/content/2017/anime_winter_first.md

 ### [Kobayashi-san Chi no Maidragon](https://anilist.co/anime/21776)

 This one got quite a few chuckles out of me.
 It feels like an anime short in the body of a full length series.
-Episodic hyjinx, here we come.
+Episodic hijinks, here we come.

 [![Crunchyroll]({filename}/images/anime/streaming/crunchyroll_logo.png)](http://www.crunchyroll.com/miss-kobayashis-dragon-maid){: .link-nb}